Anglr Compiler

 Let's take a look at the well-known example of syntax rule and at the class generated by Anglr compiler that belongs to it so we can get a sense of what we're talking about:

-Class associated with above syntax rule is presented in text below:
+Class associated with above syntax rule is presented in the text below:

 namespace Math.Parser